 Finding experienced cybersecurity professionals who have hands-on experience with XDR can be difficult.

-If you’re considering an XDR solution, understand that not all XDR solutions are created equal.
+If you’re considering a Managed XDR solution, understand that not all XDR solutions are created equal.
 Although approaches, integrations, and features aren’t guaranteed or standardized, the primary two tend to include:

 1. Endpoint vendors acquiring or partnering with technology vendors that have traditionally focused on network and cloud monitoring